 If you are going to play it like a bass guitar with say lighter strings, you will probably have better results.
 Then there is always the scale length of the guitar and the quality of the instrument as well.
 If it was poor, to begin with, then it’s not right to have high hopes.
 This is an experiment, after all!

 Another issue that might surface, is the fact that the scale length is much smaller than the bass guitar.
 Your standard guitar is roughly 25 inches in length, while the bass is much longer.
 As you tune the strings to pitch, you might notice that it sounds out at certain points along the fret board.

 While this would be more evident with chords, it also really depends on the guitar itself and its set up.
 Some people have had no issues with tuning, while others couldn’t get this mod to work because of it.

-Will Bass Strings Bend the Guitars Neck?
+Will Bass Strings Bend the Guitar’s Neck?

-However, if light or medium strings were put on it, you should be ok.
+Yet, if light or medium strings were put on it, you should be ok.
 This depends on the guitar though and how much tension it can take safely.
 The concern for neck damage is over the long term, not right away.
-It’s the changes in environment over time that eventually does the damage.
+It’s the changes in the environment over time that eventually does the damage.